Dschinghis Khan (album)

-Dschinghis Khan (released internationally as Genghis Khan) is the debut album by German disco group Dschinghis Khan.
+Dschinghis Khan (released internationally as Genghis Khan) is the debut studio album by German disco group Dschinghis Khan.
 The album includes the band's breakthrough single, also called "Dschinghis Khan", with which they represented Germany at the Eurovision Song Contest 1979, finishing in 4th position.
 Included is also the follow-up "Moskau", a tribute to the Russian capital Moscow.
 Both singles were also released in English-language versions in certain markets, entitled "Genghis Khan" and "Moscow" respectively.